Finding the Perfect Sunglasses for Your Face Shape

-Men with strong, square faces should try out a silhouette with a softer curve - like an oval frame or a pilot / aviator frame.
-Avoid anything too sharply angled or boxy -- as tempting as it might be to match your shades to your masculine face shape, something offering more balance to your already strong facial structure will be extremely complimentary.
-Semi-frameless Clubmaster shapes with their less bulky bottom frame are also a great way to balance out a naturally masculine jawline.
+Men with sharp, square faces should try out a silhouette with a softer curve - like an oval or aviator frame.
+Avoid anything too sharply angled or boxy.
+As tempting as it might be to match your shades to your masculine face shape, something offering more balance will be extremely complementary.
+Semi-frameless Clubmasters with a lighter bottom are also a great way to balance out a naturally masculine jawline.

-Round faces usually have a uniform width between the facial features whilst the face’s overall height and width tends to also be of similar dimensions.
-Features are usually softer and have less definitive angles.
+Round faces usually have a uniform width between the facial features while the face's overall height and width tend to also be of similar dimensions.
+Features are generally softer and have less definitive angles.

 Women // Round

-As a woman with a round face, you likely have soft and delicate features meaning you can really let go in choosing a frame with strong, bold edges and striking horizontal angles.
-A classic wayfarer or rectangular frame can help to create balance and offer additional definition, whilst also making a face look longer and slimmer.
+You likely have soft and delicate features meaning you can let yourself go in choosing a frame with strong, bold edges and striking horizontal angles.
+A classic wayfarer or rectangular frame can help to create balance and offer additional definition to make a face look longer and slimmer.
 Likewise, a glamorous cat-eye frame can inject some eye-catching contrast and intrigue to the curves of your face.
-As a rule, it’s advised to stay clear of overly round lenses… However, an oversized round lensed wider than your face can also be eyecatching if you are looking to go against the grain!
+As a rule, it's advised to stay clear of overly round lenses.
+However, an oversized round frame wider than your face can also be eye-catching if you are looking to go against the grain!

 Men // Round

 If your features are generally on the softer side, sunglasses are an ideal way to inject more definition.
-Try rectangular frames or a bolder traditional wayfarer to make the face look longer, elongate the temples and to add some impactful angles.
-As a rule, you want to stay clear of overly round frames as these will just exaggerate the roundness of your face.
-However - a pair of decent-sized, not overly circular aviators, that sit wider than your face can also be a great way to enhance cheeks and to balance the fullness of a round face.
+Try rectangular frames or a bolder wayfarer to make a face look longer, elongate the temples and to add some impactful angles.
+As a rule, you want to stay clear of overly round frames as these will exaggerate the roundness of your face.
+However, a pair of not too circular aviators, that sit wider than your face can also be a great way to enhance cheeks and to balance any fullness.

-Those with oval face are generally regarded as being able to suit all manner of sunglass styles - a useful superpower indeed!
-Oval faces are generally characterised by being vertically longer than it’s width, along with high cheekbones that are subtly wider than the rest of the face.
+Oval faces are typically able to suit all manner of sunglass styles - a useful superpower indeed!
+Oval faces are characterised by being vertically more extended than it's width, along with high cheekbones that are subtly wider than the rest of the face.
 A softly rounded jawline also tends to have a similar width to the top of the forehead.

 Women // Oval

-As an oval-faced women you’re blessed in that you are able to suit practically any style, so you should take time to experiment before choosing your next pair of shades.
+Congratulations!
+You're blessed with being able to suit practically any style, so you should take time to experiment before choosing your next pair of shades (or buy everything!).
 Rectangular or oval frames with a horizontal emphasis are a great option to keep a balance against the longer vertical line of the face.
-Likewise, rounded frames will compliment the natural balance of your features.
+Likewise, rounded frames will complement the natural balance of your features.
 Upswept angles like a cat-eye or butterfly shape are also fantastic for enhancing high cheekbones.
-Taylor Morris’ iconic and unique RollRight is also a good choice for showing off those high cheekbones without upsetting the balanced proportions on the lower half of your face.
-Have fun - you’re literally spoilt for choice!
+Taylor Morris' iconic and unique RollRights are also an excellent choice for showing off those high cheekbones without upsetting the balanced proportions on the lower half of your face.

 Men // Oval

-Congratulations, as an oval-faced guy, you’re in the enviable position of having the most versatile face-shape and are able to choose practically any style.
-The only question is if whether one pair of shades is enough!
+Nice work!
+As an oval-faced guy, you're in the enviable position of having the most versatile face shape.
+The only question is if whether one pair of shades is enough.
 Rectangular or oval frames with a horizontal emphasis are a great option in order to offset the longer vertical line of the face.
-Likewise, rounded frames or aviators will compliment the natural balance of your features.
-Subtle upswept angles are also an awesome way to enhance your cheekbones.
-Take your pick!
+Likewise, rounded frames will complement the natural balance of your features.
+Subtle upswept angles are also the perfect way to enhance your cheekbones.

-Heart-shaped faces are generally characterised by a wider brow and a narrow, more delicate chin.
-People with heart-shaped faces tend to have more striking, prominent eyes - giving extra emphasis to their shades and making it more important to get them just right!
+Heart-shaped faces are characterised by a broader brow and a narrow, more delicate chin.
+Attention is often naturally drawn to a striking eye region - making it even more important to get the shades just right!

 Women // Heart-shaped

 There are a lot of options that work beautifully with a heart-shaped face.
-Try large, round-lensed frames to help keep the face looking balanced and draw attention downwards from the wider top half of the head.
-The aim is to use your shades to build up the narrower lower-face - curved butterfly frames with deep lenses are a great way to do this.
-Also, frames with narrow temples or arms can also help to minimise the width at the top of the head.
+Try large, round-lensed frames to help keep the face looking balanced by drawing attention downwards from the fuller top half of the head.
+The aim is to use your shades as a way to build up the narrower lower-face.
+Curved butterfly frames with deep lenses are a great way to do this.
+Frames with slim temples can also help to minimise the width at the top of the head.

 Men // Heart-shaped

-The key to choosing the perfect pair of sunglasses for your heart-shaped face lies in beefing up the lower, narrower portion of the face.
-Look for frames that have a heavy, lower profile that will help to direct attention south of your nostrils - these will elongate the face to generally balance out proportions.
-Thin templed / armed frames are also a great way to draw attention away from the wider top part of the head.
+The key to choosing the perfect pair of sunglasses lies in beefing up the lower, narrower portion of the face.
+Look for frames that have a substantial, lower profile that will help to direct attention south of your nose.
+These will elongate the face to generally balance out proportions.
+Narrow templed frames are also a great way to draw attention away from the fuller top part of the head.